 - pinch salt

 - Combine pretzels and sugar in a food processor and process until it is fine crumbs.
 Add melted butter and process until the crumbs are coated.
-Place in a 9 inch glass pie pan and cover with a piece of plastic wrap.
+Place in a 9 inch glass pie pan.
 Spread the crumbs to coat the bottom and sides of the plate including the rim.
 Once distributed, press down firmly.

 - Place gelatin in a food processor and sprinkle with ⅓ cup of lemon juice.
 Let stand until it has softened, about 5 minutes.

 - In the microwave, bring remaining lemon juice to a boil.
 Pour over gelatin and let stand for 2 minutes.
 Process until gelatin is dissolved, about 1 minute.
 It should feel smooth to the touch.